virtual reality missions

 I am very proud of the work I do and strive to contribute to a peaceful and sustainable planet through sharing my gifts with the next generation and their communities.

-Dr. Michael Childress
+Dr. Michael Childress - the scientist

 Associate Professor of Biological Sciences at Clemson University

 I am an evolutionary behavioral ecologist studying the impact of climate change and behavioral adaptations in marine animals.
 My teaching and research focuses on understanding the impact of habitat loss on the conservation of marine communities.
 I enjoy training graduate students, undergraduate students and teachers in the methods of experimental marine ecology.

 At 8 years of age my elementary teacher took our class on a field trip to the aquarium.
 That was the day I decided to be a marine scientist!
 I know firsthand how field trips like Something Very Fishy can influence career choices among elementary students and as such, I am thrilled to introduce the ocean to the next generation of marine scientists and stewards of our oceans!

 Assistant Professor at Temple University Klein College of Media and Communication

 I have a PhD in Communication from Cornell University, an MS in Communication from North Carolina State University, and a BE in Electrical and Electronics Engineering from CBIT, India.
 I am passionate about combining my background as an engineer and a strategic science communication scholar.
 Through research I strive to bring science and technology closer to people.